azer/posts/2010-08-09-domloader.markdown

 I’m glad to announce the library I’ve been working on; DOMLoader, which does handle DOM dependencies of web applications.
 The objective of this project is to increase reusability and maintainability of elements like apps, widgets, plugins and even libraries of a web project.
 In detail, here are some aims and goals of DOMLoader:

-* *(Not) Building*: Since dependencies like Javascript and CSS documents are growing parallel with the project and users want to be able to customize and load the part that they want, it’s not a great idea to build all source code into just one file and load it on initialization.
+* *Modular Building*: Since dependencies like Javascript and CSS documents are growing parallel with the project and users want to be able to customize and load the part that they want, it’s not a great idea to build all source code into just one file and load it on initialization.

 * *Reusability*: Both of the mechanisms loading dependencies of a web page serverside and clientside would be able to calculate dependencies of any element of a project.
-Nevertheless, complete isolation of every single component of the project is vital to make reusable different pieces of the application we develop.
-Moreover, I would be able to import an application located on another domain (e.g: Firebug Lite) to my web page, without using iframe element if needed.
+Nevertheless, complete isolation of every single element of the project is vital to make reusable different pieces of the application we develop.
+Moreover, developers would be able to import an application located on another domain (e.g: Firebug Lite) to my web page, without using iframe element if needed.
 Because of this needs, DOMLoader bases dependency definition documents and supports XML and JSON by default.

 * *Maintainability*: Because it makes the elements like widgets replaceable and easy to develop because of taking advantage of seperation, complete isolation is the key thing to increase maintainability of the project.